Skip to content

 Replaces the entire existing changeset with the incoming one.

-Clearing all changes
+Clearing changes

 Pass an empty changeset with mode="replace" to remove every change for a calendar: